CorrelAid/metabase-to-google/README.md

 ## What is this project about?

 One of two Metabase-centric projects (see [Metabase-to-Google](https://github.com/CorrelAid/metabase-to-google)).
-This project will explore automated approaches to (pre-)curating a Google Spreadsheet from a set of Metabase dashboards and saved queries ("cards") through the [Metabase API](https://www.metabase.com/docs/latest/api-documentation) and Google Apps Script.
+This project will explore automated approaches to (pre-)curating a Google Spreadsheet from a set of Metabase dashboards and saved queries ("cards") through the [ℹ️ Metabase API](https://www.metabase.com/docs/latest/api-documentation), [ℹ️ Google Apps Script](https://developers.google.com/apps-script), and various Google APIs (e.g. [ℹ️ Sheets API](https://developers.google.com/sheets/api)).
 The imports in the Spreadsheet will stay live-connected to Metabase.
 Therefore, any changes in Metabase will be refelcted in the Spreadsheet (= "live-connected").

 ## This Repository